 When you break it down, that’s the fundamental emotion a buyer must feel towards any business in order to work with them.

 If they don’t trust you, you can assume they’ll be more reluctant, uncertain, and skeptical about your relationship.
 Those aren’t emotions that move buyers to action and certainly aren’t a foundation to build rapport on.

-They Ask, You Answer simply provides a framework for us to earn trust by teaching in the way that the buyer prefers to learn.
+They Ask, You Answer provides a framework for us to earn trust by teaching the way that the buyer prefers to learn.